Back2-Couple Dances

 Some of the tune is 2 beats to the bar; some is three.
 A semicolon marks a two-bar phrase; a full stop (period) marks a four- or eight-bar phrase.

 Christine RobbCommissioned by Torbin Zimmerman (on behalf of the Toronto English Country Dance Group) for Christine Robb.
-For the preceding three or four years, Christine had kept Toronto's only country dance group alive, doing all the organizing, programming and calling.
+For the preceding three or four years, Christine had kept Toronto's only country dance group alive, doing all the organising, programming and calling.
 Torbin requested a two-couple dance — their group is so small that they do a lot of those.
 When I sent the dance he wrote back that I had exceeded his expectations for “rather brisk, complex, and a bit quirky”!
 Three years later I called a Dance Weekend in Toronto and was pleased to be able to call this with both him and Christine dancing.
 He took the microphone after I had finished calling, to defend himself from my remark “Blame Torbin if you had problems”, and explained that when he had asked for something “somewhat difficult and a little quirky” he had not realised what my baseline for these terms was, which got a good laugh!
 The other dance I wrote for Christine is December Rose — I don't know which of the two is harder!

 Dorset Four-Hand Reel